Understanding C# Variables and Data Types

 var testVar = 2.1; // Now testVar is a double

-While Tim does not discuss about constant variables, they are equally important in C# program.
-Constants in C# are declared using the const keyword followed by the data type and identifier of constant variable, like:
+While Tim does not discuss constant variables, they are equally important in C# programs.
+Constants in C# are declared using the const

 const int MaxValue = 100;